bioexcel/intro-hpc-life-scientists-permed-bioexcel/index.md

 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.
-  The workshop organizers have checked that:
+  Where the course is being run in person and face-to-face, the workshop organizers have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>
   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the lesson and large-print handouts are available if needed by notifying the organizers in advance.
+  All course materials will be provided in advance of the lesson online.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.